 PENN Entertainment (PENN)

-PENN Entertainment is up against the odds.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
-StockStory Analyst Team
+PENN Entertainment is in for a bumpy ride.
+Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team

 2. Summary